Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties: Introduction

 Inverse problems arise in a wide range of applications, such as image processing, medical imaging, and non-destructive testing.
 These problems share a common objective: recovering an unknown cause from possibly noisy measurement data by inverting the measurement process (i.e., the forward operator).
 A major challenge is that the causes often depend discontinuously on the observed data, a characteristic that makes these problems ill-posed.
 To address this, the problems need to be regularized in order to allow for stable reconstructions.
 However, this adjustment of the problem must be small to ensure that the solutions remain accurate.

 The theory behind classical regularization schemes is well established, and provides strong guarantees regarding their regularization properties \cite{Burger_2018}.
 Recently, deep learning based approaches have demonstrated a remarkable performance in solving inverse problems.
-Many of these methods are build on classical algorithms, e.g., unrolled iterative schemes \cite{monga2021} or plug-and-play methods \cite{Venkata2013}.
+Many of these methods are built on classical algorithms, e.g., unrolled iterative schemes \cite{monga2021} or plug-and-play methods \cite{Venkata2013}.
 However, the theoretical understanding in terms of provable guarantees remains limited.
 A key concern is the lack of stability in most approaches, which can pose significant risks in safety-critical applications.
 For this reason, there has been a growing body of research aimed at investigating regularization properties for deep learning methods (cf.\ ``related literature'' below).

 We tackle the challenges of ill-posedness with a supervised learning approach based on invertible residual networks (iResNets).
 The basic idea is to approximate the forward operator with the forward pass of the network and use the inverse to solve the inverse problem.
 A general convergence theory, providing theoretical guarantees for iResNets, has been developed in \cite{iresnet_01_regtheory}.
-In addition, \cite{iresnet_02_bayesian} analyzed different training strategies, and investigated to what extend iResNets learn a regularization from the training data.
-However, this approach has only been tested on simplified toy examples so far.
-Thus, the question arises whether iResNets are competitive with state-of-the-art methods in real-world tasks.
+In addition, \cite{iresnet_02_bayesian} analyzed different training strategies and investigated to what extent iResNets learn a regularization from the training data.
+However, this approach has so far been limited to simplified toy examples, and we observed that the architecture proposed in \cite{iresnet_01_regtheory,iresnet_02_bayesian} struggles to scale effectively to real-world tasks.
+This raises a critical question: can iResNets be designed to achieve competitive performance with state-of-the-art methods on real-world applications?